randomthings00/gpsdro-symmetricom/README.md

 All the GPS modules were set to use all constellations they were capable of receiving.
 My favourite is the Trimble, with the LEA-8T coming in a close second place, and the TAU1202 in third and the ATGM336H last, but for what they are, all are good options.

-This was tested with a Symmetricom X99, SA.22c, a BPI-PicoW-S3, Raspberry Pi Pico, and ESP32-C3 OLED.
+This was tested with a Symmetricom X99, SA.22c, MicroPython and Python3.

+MicroPython Platform: BPI-PicoW-S3, Raspberry Pi Pico, and ESP32-C3 OLED.
+Python3: LuckFox Pico Mini B, and Raspberry Pi Zero.

 ### Holdover Behaviour
-I have not tested the holdover portion of the code but that has not been the focus and it only has been added in recently.
+Testing for the lost of the Rubidium Lock was tested, and a full re-discipline is done whenthe lock is regained.
+If there is a lost in the PPS, it continues to run, presuming teh word will re-adjust itself.

 ## Setup
 ### GPS